ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 # Example Consumer Contract

-This contract demonstrates how to use the IDN Client library to interact with the Ideal Network's randomness subscription service.
+This contract demonstrates how to use the IDN Client Contract Library to interact with the Ideal Network's randomness subscription service.
 It serves as a reference implementation that can be used as a starting point for developing your own contracts that consume randomness from the IDN Network.

 ## Features